European leaders rally behind Ukraine ahead of Trump-Putin meeting

 Ukrainian officials previously told the AP privately that Kyiv would be amenable to a peace deal that would de facto recognize Ukraine’s inability to regain lost territories militarily.
 But Zelenskyy on Saturday insisted that formally ceding land was out of the question.

+NATO Secretary General Mark Rutte on Sunday praised Washington for taking steps such as allowing more military equipment to flow to Ukraine and imposing secondary sanctions on India for purchasing Russian oil, saying Trump “clearly is putting pressure on Putin.”

+“Next Friday will be important because it will be about testing Putin — how serious he is — on bringing this terrible war to an end,” Rutte said in an interview with ABC's “This Week.”

-Associated Press writer Michelle L. Price in Washington, D.C., contributed to this report.
+Associated Press writers Michelle L. Price in Washington, D.C., Danica Kirka in London, and Jamey Keaten in Geneva contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.